Mars Sample Recovery Helicopter: Concept

 The intermediate transportation of the collected samples on the surface of Mars was initially undertaken by the European Space Agency (ESA), which included this project in its ExoMars program.
 The Mars 2020 mission landed the Perseverance rover, which is storing samples to be returned to Earth later.
 However, due to repeated postponements, already in November 2021, NASA came to the need to postpone the delivery of samples and assess the risks inherent in the delivery scheme itself in July 2022.
 The decision was based on the success of Ingenuity.

 The NASA-ESA Mars Sample Return mission will not include the ESA Sample Fetch Rover and its associated second lander, but instead use a single lander carrying the helicopters and the ascent rocket that will take the samples to an orbiter, from where they will be launched back to Earth.
 Mission planners intend that Perseverance itself will retrieve samples that it previously cached on the surface and drive them to the ascent rocket, given its expected longevity.
 The helicopters, which will be slightly heavier than Ingenuity, would be used as a backup if Perseverance would be unable to perform the task.

-Sample Retrieval process
+Sample retrieval process

 Recovering a sample will span over four sols (Martian day).
-On first sol, it from the vicinity of SRL to land near a sample tube.
+On the first sol, it will fly from the vicinity of SRL to a landing site a few meters away from a sample tube.
 On the next sol, the helicopter will drive to that tube and grab it using its tiny robotic arm.
-On third sol, it will return back to SRL, and on the last of the four sols its drives into position and releases the sample tube so that the lander's ESA-built sample transfer arm can place tube onto the sample return canister onboard the Mars Ascent Vehicle placed on its deck.
+On the third sol, it will return to SRL, and on the last of the four sols its drives into position and releases the sample tube so that the lander's ESA-built sample transfer arm can place the tube onto the sample return canister on board the Mars Ascent Vehicle placed on its deck.

 The Sample Recovery Helicopters would take off and land at predetermined sites, or helipads, that have been found suitable and safe, and would use in-flight, map-based navigation to reach the known locations of sample tubes left on the surface.

+Navigation and autonomy

+The Mars Sample Recovery Helicopter will employ advanced autonomous navigation systems derived from technologies developed for the Ingenuity Mars Helicopter.
+Its avionics suite integrates vision-based navigation, terrain-relative mapping, and inertial measurement sensors to maintain stability in the thin Martian atmosphere.
+These systems allow the helicopter to identify, track, and retrieve sample tubes with minimal ground intervention.
+Data from Ingenuity’s flights are being used to refine algorithms that improve precision landings and obstacle avoidance under variable lighting and terrain conditions.